Effective action and black hole solutions in asymptotically safe quantum gravity: Quantum black hole solutions

 For positive values of $S_0$ the solutions contain a radius $r_h$ where $g(r_h)=0$.
 This $r_h$ coincides with the classical Schwarzschild horizon $r_S$ for $S_0=0$.
 The larger $S_0$, the further $r_h$ is shifted to larger radii.
 The dependence of $r_h$ on $S_0$ is found to be approximately linear, ${r_h(S_0)\propto S_0}$.

-When $S_0$ remains smaller than a critical value $S_{0,\text{c}}$ we find modified black-hole solutions, which we label type II.
-In these geometries, both $f(r)$ and $g(r)$ go to zero at $r_h$, indicating the presence of a horizon.
+When $S_0$ remains smaller than a critical value $S_{0,\text{c}}$ we find type II solutions.
+In these geometries, also $f(r)$ tends to zero at $r_h$, indicating the presence of an event horizon.
+We therefore interpret these solutions as modified black holes.
+Due to the limited numerical resolution, a finite value $f(r_h)\neq 0$, which would correspond to a wormhole geometry, can not be excluded however.